ternandsparrow/swarm-rest/README.md

 (note: this link is pinned to a specific commit.
 Be sure to look at the latest version of the code).

+## Generating a JWT
+If you need to generate a JWT, you can run the [./helper-scripts/generate-jwt.sh]() script.
+It will read the values from the code in the repo so you need to **run it on the swarm-rest server** so it uses the real values.

+The output of the script will give you the JWT and an example curl to test it out.

 ## Modifying our copy of the schema
 In the set up steps, we first sync the schema, then sync the data then run our script to create the bits we need.
 Future data syncs won't touch the schema,